From Sonic Retro

 Unlike later compilations, Sonic Jam does not emulate Mega Drive hardware - the games have been re-written for the Saturn, though behave almost identically to their original counterparts.
 It is especially beneficial to PAL users, as the games have been optimised for 50Hz refresh rates (the original PAL versions perform 17.5% slower than their NTSC counterparts and contain borders, as little optimisation work was done between the two versions).

-Each of the games benefit from the Lock-On technology introduced in the Sonic & Knuckles cartridge.
-This means Blue Sphere, Knuckles in Sonic 2 and Sonic 3 & Knuckles are also playable.
-The English and Japanese instruction manuals for each of the games are also included in a digitised form.
-The game also sports time attack modes, and an option to play each special stage in order for each game.
+Each of the games benefit from the Lock-On Technology introduced in the Sonic & Knuckles cartridge.
+This means Blue Sphere, Knuckles the Echidna in Sonic the Hedgehog 2 and Sonic the Hedgehog 3 & Knuckles are also playable.
+The North American and Japanese instruction manuals for each of the games are also included in a digitised form.
+The game also sports Time Attack modes, and an option to play each Special Stage in succession for each game.
+It is also possible to disable Time Overs and allow the player to spend more than 10 minutes in a level.

 Another addition to Sonic Jam is "Sonic World", which is accessed at the title screen menu.
-A 3D adventure world with many buildings containing art, history, music, movies and character profiles is contained within, plus the mission mode where you must complete certain missions in the quickest time.
-At the time of Sonic Jam's release this game was a selling point as gamers were eager to see Sonic in 3D for the first time.
+A 3D adventure world with many buildings containing art, history, music, movies and character profiles is contained within, plus the mission mode where the player must complete certain missions in the quickest time.
+At the time of Sonic Jam's release, this game was a selling point as gamers were eager to see Sonic in 3D for the first time.

 Sonic World is said to have been the basis for Sonic Adventure.